tobyhodges/studious-happiness/episodes/31-cmd-line.md

 then Python adds each of those arguments to that magic list.

-With this new information, we'll add command line arguments to our `pandas_plots.py` program.
-Let's move back into our `~/data` directory
+Using this new information, let's add command line arguments to our `gdp_plots.py` program.

+First, we need to move back into our `~/data` directory

 ~~~
 $ cd data